LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The selection process for possible magnetic field sensors initially focussed on the most common and cost-effective ones, especially those that are already used in smartphones and are therefore widely available.

-A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kind of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
+A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kinds of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
 The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.

 The use of analogue sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.